erfields/Getting_and_Cleaning_Data_Project/Codebook.md

 The data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##Data Transformation
-There are 5 parts:
-1.The training and the test sets were merged to create one data set.
-2.Measurements for the mean and standard deviation were extracted from the merged data set.
+##How Data Was Transformed
+The ```run_analysis.R code``` transforms the data into a tidy data set.
+The code performs the following:
+- Reads in the activity labels, the column names for the test and train data, the test and train data, and the subject information.
+- Assigns column names to the test and train data.
+- Removes any columns of data that are not mean or std deviation measurements.
-3.Added descriptive activity names to name the activities in the data set.
+- Assigns subject and activity columns to the data sets.
-4.Appropriately labeled the data set with descriptive activity names.
+- Combines the test and train data sets.
+- Stacks a set of columns into a single column of data.
-5.Created a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Gets the average of each variable for each activity and each subject.
+- Writes the tidy data set to a file.

 ###For details on running the code, please see the README.md file located in this directory.